danhetrick/perl-ircd/README.md

 ### `spoof`

 All users connected with the given `mask` will have their host spoofed with the host noted here.
 For example, to make it appear if all clients on `@*@` were connected from `facebook.com`, you'd set `spoof` to `facebook.com`.
+Not required.

 ### `no_tilde`

 Removes the tilde (~) from reported hostmaks.
 Set to 1 to remove the tilde, and set to 0 to leave the tilde in place.
+Not required.

 ## `operator` element